Tulsonic/Utilities/README.md

 # Utilities
-A simple set of Utilities I use for experimenting with neural networks and simple game development.
+A simple set of Utilities I use for experimenting with neural networks and game development.